An asymptotic lower bound on the number of polyominoes: Abstract

-Beside the above theoretical result, we also conjecture that the ratio of the number of inconstructible polyominoes over $P(n)$ is decreasing, by observing this behavior for the available values.
-The conjecture opens a nice approach to bounding $\lambda$, since if it is the case, we can conclude that
+Beside the above theoretical result, we also conjecture that the ratio of the number of some class of polyominoes, namely inconstructible polyominoes, over $P(n)$ is decreasing, by observing this behavior for the available values.
+The conjecture opens a nice approach to bounding $\lambda$ from above, since if it is the case, we can conclude that